orange-cloudfoundry/php-logstreamer-extension/README.md

 3. Php-fpm truncate a long log message (see: https://github.com/docker-library/php/issues/207 )

 For points 3 a fix is coming but not yet even merged, see: https://github.com/php/php-src/pull/1076

+**UPDATE**: You can remove now the prefix and the log limit on PHP 7.3 and higher see [here](#fpm-config-php-7-3) to configure your php without this extension.

 ## Usage